Other Issues

 Build Our Local Economy

-Prioritize local businesses: They create most new jobs, provide a stronger tax base, support community nonprofits, and reduce environmental impacts through local purchases and neighborhood proximity.
+Prioritize local businesses.
+They create most new jobs, provide a stronger tax base, support community nonprofits, and reduce environmental impacts through local purchases and neighborhood proximity.

-Prioritize hiring local workers: Workers like construction, industrial, teaching, nursing, caregiving, and service/retail employees form the backbone of our economy.
+Prioritize hiring local workers.
+Workers like construction, industrial, teaching, nursing, caregiving, and service/retail employees form the backbone of our economy.

 Adopt pre-approved home designs, enabling local manufactured housing businesses to supply the need with quick turnaround times.